 Your Role on Your Radiation Therapy Team

-- Arriving on time for all your radiation therapy sessions.
+- Arriving on time for all of your radiation therapy sessions.

 - Asking questions and talking about your concerns.
 We have included a list of possible questions at the end of this resource.